FortiGate

 Solution

-FortiGate relies on routing table lookups to determine the egress interface and source IP it uses to initiate the connection for locally generated traffic.
+By default, the FortiGate relies on routing table lookups to determine the egress interface and source IP it uses to initiate the connection for locally generated traffic.
+If using SD-WAN with tunnels and rules to steer traffic to the tunnels, just the routing table may not be enough to tell the FortiGate which interface to use.

 For that, there should be active routes available via both links.
 In this example, port1 is the primary link and port3 is the secondary one.